AI Memory for Business Automation: Persistent Assistants That Learn

 )

-The cross_pollinate method is what makes this powerful.
-When your support team discovers that customers are confused about a feature, that insight flows to the content team for documentation updates and the operations team for process adjustments.
+The cross_pollinate method is the useful part.
+When your support team discovers that customers are confused about a feature, that insight flows to the content team for documentation updates and to operations for process adjustments.

 Not all memories age equally.
 A business rule from last week is still valid, but a market trend from six months ago might be outdated.
-Implement decay scoring to prioritize fresh context:
+Add decay scoring to prioritise fresh context:

 from datetime import datetime, timedelta